-Be sure the shift lever is fully in PARK (P) range before starting the engine.
-Your vehicle has a brake-transmission shift interlock.
-You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition key is in the ON position.
+Be sure the shift lever is fully in PARK (P) before starting the engine.
+Your vehicle has an automatic transmission shift lock control system.
+You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition key is in ON.
 If you cannot shift out of PARK (P), ease pressure on the shift lever -- push the shift lever all the way into PARK (P) and release the shift lever button as you maintain brake application.
 Then press the shift lever button and move the shift lever into the gear you wish.
-(If you do not apply the brake after 15 seconds once the ignition is turned on, you will receive a PRESS BRAKE BEFORE SHIFT message in the Driver Information Center.)
+If you do not apply the brake after 15 seconds once the ignition is turned on, you will receive a PRESS BRAKE BEFORE SHIFT message in the Driver Information Center (DIC).
 See "Shifting Out of PARK (P)" in the Index.